 Make Fall Safety a Top Priority

-In 2019, 880 workers died in falls, and 244,000 were injured badly enough to require days off of work.
-A worker doesn't have fall from a high level to suffer fatal injuries; 146 workers were killed in falls on the same level in 2019, according to Injury Facts.
+In 2021, 850 workers died in falls, and hundreds of thousands were injured badly enough to require days off of work.
+A worker doesn't have fall from a high level to suffer fatal injuries; 136 workers were killed in falls on the same level in 2020, according to Injury Facts.
 Construction workers are most at risk for fatal falls from height – more than seven times the rate of other industries – but falls can happen anywhere, even at a "desk job."
 Check out this industry profile to see the most recent data on workplace injuries and deaths by occupation.

 Are you a weekend warrior or do-it-yourselfer?
 If you take on home improvement or other weekend projects, it's important to prepare yourself for physical exertion, especially if you've been sedentary through the winter months, and take extra precautions to prevent falls.

 Risky projects, like installing siding, gutters or roofs, are best left to professionals.
 Saving money isn't worth risking a debilitating or fatal fall.